Molten Salt Thermal Storage Discharge Calculator

 Step 6: Compute duration

 In this simplified example, the system delivers just under 2 hours at 100 MW under the stated assumptions.
-If your target is 6 hours, you could:
+If your design target is 6 hours, the result immediately tells you the present configuration is too small or too aggressively rated.
+Possible responses include increasing storage volume, reducing plant power draw, improving efficiency, or changing the operating temperature window if material and chemistry limits allow it.

 Risk or Shortfall Probability Metric

 The calculator may present a risk of shortfall value when you enter a desired discharge duration.
-Internally, this is based on a smooth logistic curve centered on your target duration.
-Conceptually:
+Internally, this uses a smooth logistic curve centered on your target duration.
+The idea is not to claim a precise probability of failure, but to translate the gap between modeled hours and desired hours into a quick, readable warning level.

-- If the computed discharge duration is much greater than the desired duration, the risk value will be close to 0 % (low risk of failing to meet the target under the simplified model).
+- If the computed discharge duration is much greater than the desired duration, the risk value will be close to 0%, indicating a low chance of missing the target within this simple framing.

-- If the computed duration is much less than the desired duration, the risk will move toward 100 % (high likelihood that the modeled system cannot sustain the requested hours).
+- If the computed duration is much less than the desired duration, the risk moves toward 100%, indicating a strong shortfall signal.

 Comparison of Key Design Levers